Roger Taylor (Queen drummer): 1977–present: Solo career

 Taylor has had a productive solo career, releasing six albums.
 His first single was "I Wanna Testify" in 1977, recorded during Queen's sessions for the News of the World album.
 The A-side, although a cover of the Parliaments song of the same name, was completely different from the original.
 The B-side was a self-penned song "Turn on the TV".

 Taylor's first solo album, released in 1981, was Fun in Space, on which he performed all vocals and played all instruments aside from about half of the keyboards, which were contributed by engineer David Richards.
-With Queen still touring heavily and recording at the time of Kensington Market, London release, Taylor was unable to promote the album to its fullest extent, only appearing on some European TV shows to promote the single, "Future Management", including Top of the Pops.
+With Queen still touring heavily and recording at the time of release, Taylor was unable to promote the album to its fullest extent, only appearing on some European TV shows to promote the single, "Future Management", including Top of the Pops.
 A second single from the album was titled "My Country".
 The only US single released from the album was "Let's Get Crazy".

 Taylor's next solo venture, Strange Frontier, came in June 1984.
 The three singles from the album were the title track, "Beautiful Dreams" (in Portugal only) and "Man on Fire", the latter becoming a live favourite for him in later years.
 No attempts to promote the singles were made since Queen was touring to promote The Works, with Taylor not even performing on any TV shows.
 Strange Frontier included guest appearances by bandmates Freddie Mercury, Brian May and John Deacon.
 Mercury sang backing vocals on "Killing Time", Deacon remixed the B-side "I Cry For You" and Rick Parfitt co-wrote and played on "It's An Illusion".
 David Richards, Queen's engineer and producer at the time, also co-wrote two of the tracks.
 The album includes covers of Bruce Springsteen's "Racing in the Street" and Bob Dylan's "Masters of War".